Mapuche religion: Definitions and terminology

 Mapuche religion is not institutional.
 In Latin America, traditional religions are rarely pure, unadulterated continuations from the traditions that existed prior to European contact.
 The term "Mapuche," found in the Mapuche language, means "people of the land".
 Another term for this people, used by the Spanish colonialists, was the Araucanians.
 Contemporary Mapuche people are largely bilingual, speaking both their own language, Mapudungan, and Spanish, the main colonial language of the region.

-In order to describe the beliefs of the Mapuche people, it is important to note that there are no written records about their ancient legends and myths from before the Spanish arrival, since their religious beliefs were passed down orally.
+There are no written records about Mapuche ancient legends and myths from before the Spanish arrival, since their religious beliefs were passed down orally.
 Their beliefs are not necessarily homogenous; among different ethnic groups, and the families, villages, and territorial groups within those ethnic groups, there are variations and differences and discrepancies in these beliefs.
-Likewise, it is important to understand that many of the Mapuche beliefs have been integrated into the myths and legends of Chilean folklore, and to a lesser extent, folklore in some areas of Argentina.
+Many of the Mapuche beliefs have been integrated into the myths and legends of Chilean folklore, and to a lesser extent, folklore in some areas of Argentina.
 Many of these beliefs have been altered and influenced by Christianity, due largely to the evangelization done by Spanish missionaries.
 This happened chiefly through the syncretism of these beliefs and also through misinterpretation or adaptation within both Chilean and Argentine societies.
 This syncretism has brought about several variations and differences of these core beliefs as they have become assimilated within Chilean, Argentine and even Mapuche culture.
 Today, these cultural values, beliefs and practices are still taught in some places with an aim to preserve different aspects of this indigenous Mapuche culture.